AI assistant — not human

 Admins can enable or disable Copilot at the tenant, capacity, or workspace level.
 Phased rollout is fully supported.

-Microsoft Purview is the governance backbone for Power BI Copilot in enterprise environments.
-The integration ensures that AI-enhanced analytics maintain the same compliance posture as traditional reporting.
-Purview data catalog provides metadata context that improves Copilot response quality, while sensitivity labels ensure that classified data retains its protection in AI-generated outputs.
+Microsoft Purview serves as the governance backbone for Power BI Copilot in enterprise settings.
+This integration guarantees that AI-driven analytics uphold the same compliance standards as traditional reporting.

-Our proven five-phase methodology ensures that Power BI Copilot delivers reliable, governance-compliant AI analytics from day one.
-Each phase builds on the previous, with quality gates that prevent common deployment failures.
+Our five-phase methodology ensures that Power BI Copilot delivers reliable and governance-compliant AI analytics from day one.
+Each phase builds on the previous one and includes quality checks to prevent common deployment issues.

 Copilot generates automated written summaries of KPI dashboards, highlighting trends, exceptions, and action items.
 Executives get context-rich narrative reports instead of raw numbers, reducing the need for analyst-prepared briefings.